 The Silver Linings of Lockdown- Positive Life Lessons

-The pandemic and subsequent lockdown period has been a hugely challenging and worrying time for us for 10 weeks now.
+The pandemic and subsequent lockdown periods have been hugely challenging and worrying times for us.
 In the mask wearing, hand washing strangeness of today, I wanted to reflect and find the positive life lessons I have found so far.
 Here are my silver linings.